Housing supply and quality assurance of housing

-Where councils are assisting hosts to match to guests from the Homes for Ukraine stock we will require them to carry out the checks set out above under “Checks”.
-In addition to assist with the matching process we think it would be helpful to use the visit to the property to confirm useful matching information like wheelchair access which would be provided as standard through the established Property Offer route
+Where local authorities are assisting hosts to match to guests from the Homes for Ukraine stock we will require them to carry out the checks set out above under “Checks”.
+In addition to assist with the matching process we think it would be helpful to use the visit to the property to confirm useful matching information such as wheelchair access which would be provided as standard through the established Property Offer route

-A draft checklist for the assessment and reporting is attached to this guide.
+A draft checklist for the assessment and reporting is attached as a supporting document to this guide.

 The above process would support mutual aid arrangements if required, on the basis that the same checks were being undertaken in each council area.